joaoinez/slivers.nvim/README.md

 ### Todos

+- Scratch buffer with code runner
 - Adding JSON linting and autoformatting
 - Adding [Neotest](https://github.com/nvim-neotest/neotest) to handle testing
 - Writing more comments throught the code
 - Making some functionality more modular by better checking for any other plugins its using
 - Adding Hyprland lang support
-- Random colorscheme on start